Error Handling

 status: 400,

-description: "Server returned error: Column naem does not exist.
-Error type: Parameter error.
+description: "Server returned error: naem column does not exist.
+Error type: parameter error.
 Status code: 400.
-Suggestion: Field \"naem\" does not exist, please check if the field name is spelled correctly; Use MCP tool to get the correct field list for the dataset"
+Suggestion: field \"naem\" does not exist, please check if the field name is spelled correctly; use MCP tool to get the correct field list for the dataset"

 }